Best Psychiatry EMR Shortlist

 Cons:

-- Steep learning curve due to feature richness
+- Steeper learning curve due to the extensive features

 Standout features & integrations: